 Employees often don’t realize the full scope of their maternity benefits.
 Here are actionable questions to ask:

-- Is prenatal care covered as preventive (100% before deductible)?
+- Is prenatal care covered as preventive at 100% before deductible?

 - What is my coinsurance for delivery and hospital stay?

-- Does my plan offer a nurse concierge or digital health coach for pregnancy?
+- Does my plan offer a nurse concierge or digital health coach?

 - Are lactation consultations and breast pumps covered in full?

-- Can I use an HSA or FSA to pre-fund these expenses?
+- Can I use an HSA or FSA to pre‑fund expenses?

-- Does my employer offer a program like WellthCare that reduces my out-of-pocket costs?
+- Does my employer offer a program like WellthCare to reduce out‑of‑pocket costs?

 The Bottom Line for Employers

-Maternity care represents a significant opportunity to improve both health outcomes and financial sustainability.
-Traditional benefits handle it passively, but the market is shifting.
-Prevention-first, wealth-building systems like WellthCare turn maternity from a cost center into a driver of employee loyalty and lower claims.
-By integrating $0-copay care, instant rewards, and automatic retirement funding, employers can support families while controlling costs.
-The data proves it: healthier pregnancies mean fewer NICU stays, lower premiums, and a more engaged workforce.
+Maternity care is a big opportunity to improve both health outcomes and financial sustainability.
+Traditional plans handle it passively, but the market is shifting.
+Prevention‑first, wealth‑building systems like WellthCare turn maternity from a cost center into a driver of employee loyalty and lower claims.
+By combining $0‑copay care, instant rewards, and automatic retirement funding, employers can support families while controlling costs.
+The numbers back it up: healthier pregnancies mean fewer NICU stays, lower premiums, and a more engaged workforce.

-In a system where healthcare pays you back, maternity care stops being a financial burden and becomes a foundation for lifelong health and wealth for the entire family.
+In a system where healthcare pays you back, maternity care stops being a financial burden and becomes a foundation for lifelong health and wealth.